hyperware-ai/hyperapp-macro/README.md

 - `EthSubResult` is a `Result<EthSub, EthSubError>` type where:
   - `EthSub` contains subscription updates with `id: u64` and `result: serde_json::Value`
   - `EthSubError` contains subscription errors with `id: u64` and `error: String`
+- **Resubscription Pattern**: Always unsubscribe first, then resubscribe with current state

 ### Binding Endpoints